Alexandra Dulgheru: 2010: Reaching top 30

-Grand Slam success and injury
+Grand Slam tournament success and injury

-Playing at the French Open for the first time, she defeated Lucie Hradecká 7–6, 4–6, 6–3 in the first round, and Timea Bacsinszky 6–4, 6–2 in the second.
+Playing at the French Open for the first time, she defeated Lucie Hradecká in the first round, and Timea Bacsinszky in the second.
 She then lost to third seeded Caroline Wozniacki, in straight sets.

 In doubles, she teamed up with Alberta Brianti.
-They defeated the team of Jill Craybas/Anastasia Pavlyuchenkova 6–1, 6–4 in the first round.
-Then they lost the match against fifth seeds Gisela Dulko and Flavia Pennetta, 5–7, 6–7.
+They defeated the team of Jill Craybas/Anastasia Pavlyuchenkova in the first round in straight sets.
+They eventually lost the match against fifth seeds Gisela Dulko and Flavia Pennetta.

-Another semifinal followed at the UNICEF Open.
-For the first time in her career she was a seeded player (fifth seed) and following wins over Julie Coin, Alla Kudryavtseva and Yaroslava Shvedova, Alexandra eventually lost in the semifinals to Justine Henin.
+Another semifinal followed at the Rosmalen Open.
+For the first time in her career she was a seeded player (fifth seed), and following wins over Julie Coin, Alla Kudryavtseva and Yaroslava Shvedova, Alexandra eventually lost in the semifinals to Justine Henin.

-A first time appearance at Wimbledon saw her entering the all three possible draws: singles, doubles and mixed doubles.
-In singles, the 31st seed Alexandra, defeated in the first round Japanese veteran Kimiko Date-Krumm, in three sets.
-She faced in the second round qualifier Romina Oprandi who she swept through in straight sets, 6–2, 6–0.
-Her victorious run ended in the third round where she lost to Estonian qualifier Kaia Kanepi, 1–6, 2–6.
-In the doubles event she teamed up with Alberta Brianti.
-They lost in the first round 1–6, 2–6 to American-Kazakh team and eventual Wimbledon champions, Vania King and Yaroslava Shvedova.
+A first time appearance at Wimbledon saw her entering there all three possible draws: singles, doubles and mixed doubles.
+In singles, as the 31st seed, she defeated in the first round Japanese veteran Kimiko Date-Krumm, in three sets.
+She faced in the second qualifier Romina Oprandi who she swept through in straight sets.
+Her victorious run ended in the third round when she easily lost to Estonian qualifier Kaia Kanepi.
+In the doubles, she teamed up with Alberta Brianti.
+They lost in the first round to American-Kazakh team and eventual Wimbledon champions, Vania King and Yaroslava Shvedova.
 In the mixed-doubles section, she teamed up with Spaniard David Marrero.

 At the Paris Indoor Grand Prix, second seeded Alexandra reached her fourth semifinal of the year.
-She won over Sandra Záhlavová, Anna Chakvetadze and Anastasija Sevastova being defeated in the semifinals by Hungarian Ágnes Szávay in three sets.
+She won over Sandra Záhlavová, Anna Chakvetadze and Anastasija Sevastova being defeated in the semifinals by Hungarian Ágnes Szávay, in three sets.